 Arts & International Affairs is the official journal of the Policy Studies Organization and of the Institute for International Cultural Relations at The University of Edinburgh.

 AIA interrogates the nexus between the arts, politics and markets through a global perspective.
-Situated within international contexts, the arts encompasses the performing, creative and visual industries that envelope the modes of expression in the global political economy.
+Situated within international contexts, the arts encompass the performing, creative and visual industries that envelop the modes of expression in the global political economy.
 AIA’s interdisciplinary style is imperative to capturing the intersections between people, their creations, their services and institutions.
 Artistic works often transcend borders and provoke local, national and transnational engagement.

 We seek all kinds of submissions that look at any regions and art forms.
 AIA’s coverage of the arts does not preclude any particular form, but also actively encourages non-Eurocentric preoccupations.